RichardParado/RichardParado/README.md

 ## Other Common GitHub Profile Sections
 👩‍💻 I'm  working on Personal Financial Dashboard and Sales Insights in Power BI.

-🧠 I'm currently learning Python for development.
+🧠 I'm currently learning Querying in SQL.